Navigate the portal

 The Azure portal is the primary graphical user interface (GUI) for controlling Microsoft Azure.
 You can carry out the majority of management actions in the portal, and it is typically the best interface for carrying out single tasks or where you want to look at the configuration options in detail.

-In the left-hand sidebar of the portal is the resource pane, which lists the main resource types.
+In the left-hand sidebar of the portal is the resource panel, which lists the main resource types.
 Note that Azure has more resource types than just those shown.
 The resources listed are part of your favorites.

 You can customize this with the specific resource types you tend to create or administer most often.